 - 1. Open LH side panel, refer to BODY. - 2.
-Remove belt guard, refer to DRIVE BELT GUARD REMOVAL. - To open the driven pulley and remove the drive belt, loosen the lock nut (do not remove the lock nut).
+Remove belt guard, refer to DRIVE BELT GUARD REMOVAL. - To open the driven pulley and remove the drive belt, loosen the lock nut inside the driven pulley adjustment ring (do not remove the lock nut).